ElieltonRamos/FullStack-BlogNet/README.md

   <img src="https://media.dev.to/cdn-cgi/image/width=1000,height=420,fit=cover,gravity=auto,format=auto/https%3A%2F%2Fdev-to-uploads.s3.amazonaws.com%2Fuploads%2Farticles%2F0mrmucemyb2p06hcxa5c.png" width="300px">
 </p>

-Apresento o projeto FullStack Login Social, um projeto que conta com um frontend e um backend escritos em typescript que oferece um sistema de blog completo desenvolvido em Node.js com e orquestrado com Docker, O frontend foi construido com React JS, Vite e Tailwind CSS.
-O backend foi construido com Express, Sequelize, node, typescript.
+I present the FullStack Login Social project, a project that has a frontend and a backend written in typescript that offers a complete blog system developed in Node.js and orchestrated with Docker.
+The frontend was built with React JS, Vite and Tailwind CSS .
+The backend was built with Express, Sequelize, node, typescript.

 ## 🐳 Docker

   <img src="https://www.mundodocker.com.br/wp-content/uploads/2015/06/docker_facebook_share.png" alt="logo docker" width="150px">

-O Docker foi utilizado neste projeto para facilitar a configuração e execução do ambiente de desenvolvimento.
-Com o Docker, é possível encapsular a aplicação, suas dependências e o banco de dados em contêineres isolados, garantindo que ela possa ser executada de maneira consistente em diferentes ambientes.
+Docker was used in this project to facilitate the configuration and execution of the development environment.
+With Docker, it is possible to encapsulate the application, its dependencies and the database in isolated containers, ensuring that it can run consistently in different environments.

-O arquivo docker-compose.yml define a configuração dos contêineres necessários para o projeto.
-Com um único comando, os contêineres podem ser inicializados, permitindo que o ambiente de desenvolvimento seja configurado de forma rápida e fácil.
+The docker-compose.yml file defines the configuration of containers required for the project.
+With a single command, containers can be initialized, allowing the development environment to be set up quickly and easily.

-## Tecnologias Utilizadas
+## Technologies Used

 [Node JS](https://nodejs.org/en/docs)